What is Reverse Data Management (RDM)?

 Neha Makhija, Wolfgang Gatterbauer

-Proposes a unified approach for solving reverse data management problems (including various interventions for fairness): all cases (including self-joins, bags, PTIME or NP-complete cases) are solved with the same algorithm.
+Proposes a unified approach for solving reverse data management problems: all cases (including self-joins, bags, PTIME or NP-complete cases) are solved with the same algorithm.
 The algorithm just "happens" to terminate in PTIME for all known PTIME cases.
+We apply our techniques with sucess to the problems of resilience and causal responsibility, and envision that this approach can be applied to other problems in reverse data management - including various interventions for fairness and explanations.
+Also suggests a non-trivial Disjunctive Logic Program that can automatically find "hardness certificates" (think gadgets) for the resilience problem over conjunctive queries.

 Neha Makhija, Wolfgang Gatterbauer